 This academic program is designed to meet specific state or professional needs.
 It is not accredited by the American Board of Funeral Service Education.
 Students graduating from this program are not eligible to take the National Board examination, or any state board examination for which graduation from an ABFSE accredited program is required.
 This certificate was developed for persons already holding an associate or bachelor's degree and who have interests in becoming licensed funeral directors.
 The courses in this program will prepare students to take the SC Funeral Directors' Exam.
 Students will also be eligible to sit for the exam if they have earned at least 60 credit hours (including the certificate requirements).

-FSE 105 Accounting for Funeral Service 3.0
+FSE 105 Accounting for Funeral Service

-ENG 101 English Composition I 3.0
+ENG 101 English Composition I

-MGT 120 Small Business Management 3.0
+MGT 120 Small Business Management

-FSE 101 Introduction to Funeral Services 2.0
+FSE 101 Introduction to Funeral Services2.0

-FSE 130 Business and Mortuary Law 2.0
+FSE 130 Business Law for Funeral Service2.0

-ENG 165 Professional Communications 3.0
+ENG 165 Professional Communications

-SPC 205 Speech Communications 3.0
+SPC 205 Speech Communications

-FSE 110 Funeral Service Management and Merchandising 3.0 FSE 131 Funeral Service Ethics, Regulations and Statutes 2.0 FSE 165 Sociology of Funeral Services 2.0
+FSE 110 Funeral Service Management and Merchandising 3.0 FSE 131 Funeral Service Ethics, Regulations and Mortuary Law 2.0 FSE 165 Sociology of Funeral Services 2.0

-FSE 115 Funeral Services Directing .0
+FSE 115 Funeral Services Directing .3.0

-FSE 120 Funeral Counseling4 .0
+FSE 120 Funeral Counseling .4.0

-FSE 250 Funeral Service Projects2 .0
+FSE 251 Funeral Service Projects-Certificate .2.0